 Appendix A contains definitions of technical terms used in the Plan.
-Appendix B provides a concept for the development context of the Hamlet of Conrich.
-This concept was derived from a community workshop held as part of the Future Policy Area project.
-Appendix C provides an overview of the intermunicipal engagement undertaken in amending the Future Policy Area .
-Appendix D provides a list of design guidelines for commercial and industrial development.
-Appendix E provides a list of key Alberta Energy Regulator documents that applicants should refer to when developing near oil and gas infrastructure.
+Appendix B provides an overview of the intermunicipal engagement undertaken in amending the Future Policy Area.
+Appendix C provides a list of design guidelines for commercial and industrial development.
+Appendix D provides a list of key Alberta Energy Regulator documents that applicants should refer to when developing near oil and gas infrastructure.